aws-samples/communication-developer-services-reference-architectures/README.md

 * Resend any OTP, Confirmation messages that failed get delivered
 * Resend transactional messages.
 * Resend Important campaigns that are failed due to transient reasons.

+## Notes:
+* If existing Kinesis stream has pre-defined desination lambda then current strack will not replace it but exist gracefully
+* If existing Kinesis firehose has pre-existing transfromation lambda then current stack shall not replace the current stack.

 #### AWS CloudFormation Link
 [CF Template](cloudformation/SMS-Retry)